Skip to content

 Why it works

-Engaging the diaphragm stimulates the vagus nerve, shifting the body from fight-or-flight toward rest-and-digest.
-Slow, belly-centered breaths lower heart rate and blood pressure while improving gas exchange in the lungs.
+Engaging the diaphragm can support vagal pathways and nudge the body toward a calmer rhythm.
+Slow, belly-centered breaths may support steadier breathing and gas exchange in the lungs.

 Step-by-step